 Under each add your last name and 2018.
 Be creative with letter spacing and line height to get a more artistic look.
 Do not stretch the letters.
 Increase the space between the letters.

 Project #1: Single

 Choose a single fill image that you take, and choose a silhouette to use as a mask.

 Remember that you are taking the fill photos, and the shape you use as the mask must be easily identifiable.
-In the above, you can see the outline of Camels Hump.
+In the above, you can clearly see the outline of a maple syrup jug.

 Project #2: Multiple

 Chose a series of at least 3 (different) images to use.
 You take the photos.
 Combine these with a different silhouette to use as a mask.
 Setup guides and distributes each so that each slice of the image is the same width as the next.
 For example, if using 5 images, each slice should be 20%.

 Project #3: Choice (internet as source for imagery)

 In this piece, you are going to use a series of at least 5 (different) images to use.
 You do not need to take these Photos, you are allowed to take content from the internet.
 Combine with a silhouette image as a mask.
 Again distribute your guides so that the images are equal width.